TwoRingSoft/tworingsoft.com/blog/_posts/2017-02-27-objective-c-block-syntax.md

 {% include
 	blog-post-image.html
 	source="inlineblock-example.png"
-	alt="The good and bad of Objective-C method calls with multiple block parameters." caption="The good and bad of Objective-C method calls with multiple block parameters." dimensions="width=\"75%\"" %}
+	alt="The good and bad of Objective-C method calls with multiple block parameters." %}

 In general, I don't fully care for this approach, as you then have to read code upwards.
 It also annoyingly makes you repeat the parameter list.
 Most preferable to me is to still declare the blocks as local variables, but extract all the logic you would have written in the block to a method.
 This approach makes your code more readable, and your logic more testable and refactorable later.